Iceberg detection based on Sentinel-1 data (2015)

 Environmental mapping in an active Oil & Gas field – Kazakhstan (2011-12)

-With the use of RapidEye and Ikonos imagery and advanced object based image analysis, DHI GRAS has mapped land cover and land use in an active Oil & Gas field in Kazakhstan.
+With the use of RapidEye and Ikonos imagery and advanced object based image analysis, DHI GRAS mapped the land cover and land use in an active Oil & Gas field in Kazakhstan.
 Complimented with field observations, vegetation, salt marsh and anthropogenic linked land use has been mapped.
-To detect changes and progress, DHI GRAS has updated the mapping based on recent image acquisition.
+To detect changes and progress, DHI GRAS updated the mapping based on recent image acquisition.

 Environmental monitoring of Danish lakes (2010-12)